Shawn Huff

-Shawn Christopher Huff (born May 5, 1984) is a Finnish former professional basketball player for the Helsinki Seagulls of the Finnish Korisliiga.
-Huff played college basketball at Valparaiso from 2004–2008.
-Shawn Huff played for Finland national basketball team.
+Shawn Christopher Huff (born May 5, 1984) is a Finnish politician and a former professional basketball player.
+He played college basketball at Valparaiso from 2004–2008.
+Shawn Huff played for Finland national basketball team, serving as the team captain.

 College career

 Huff played college basketball at Valparaiso University from the 2004 to 2008.
 Huff played as a true freshman, but did not become a full-time starter until his junior season where he started all 31 games, and then as a senior where he started all 36 games.

 Professional career

 Huff went undrafted in the 2008 NBA draft and went on to play internationally.
 Signed with the MHP RIESEN Ludwigsburg team on September 20, 2013 and recently played for them since till the end of the 2015–16 season.

 On January 5, 2017, Huff signed with the German team Fraport Skyliners.